+Real-Time Video Monitoring: The New Era of Remote Video Surveillance

 Real-time video monitoring in smart farming

 With digital camera monitoring systems, farmers can get real-time analytics and keep track of every operation in an effective and flexible manner.
 Farmers have already started to embrace IoT-powered technologies to make their agricultural processes more sophisticated, data-driven, and optimized.
-Backed by advanced analytics and remote monitoring systems, precision farming enhances farmers’ capacities.
+Backed by advanced analytics and remote monitoring systems, connected farming enhances farmers’ capacities.
 Let’s define the benefits farmers can gain:

 - Real-time data collection through video cameras aid track equipment efficiency.

 - Real-time monitoring applications give more control in hands of farmers since they can detect malfunctions and correct them immediately.
 That’s, in turn, allows farmers to prevent shut-downs and large expenditures on asset repairing.

 - Farmers can significantly save up time with permanent access to their IoT applications, and remote video surveillance contributes to secure farming management.
 There is no need to be involved in all the farming processes since remote monitoring helps ensure safety and comfort.